decaporg/decap-cms/docs/intro.md

 # Introduction

-Netlify CMS is a Content Management System for static sites, allowing collaborators to create, edit, review and publish content without writing code or dealing with version control.
+Netlify CMS is a Content Management System for static sites, allowing collaborators to create, edit, review, and publish content without writing code or dealing with version control.
 It brings the ease of WordPress-style editing to the simplicity and speed of static sites.

 At its core, Netlify CMS is an open-source React app that acts as a wrapper for the Git workflow, using the GitHub API.
 This provides many advantages, including: